 Our sales contracts are denominated in U.S. dollars, and therefore, our revenue is not directly subject to foreign currency risk.
 However, a strengthening of the U.S. dollar could increase the real cost of our products and platform capabilities to our customers outside of the United States, which could adversely affect our results of operations.
 In addition, an increasing amount of our operating expenses are incurred outside the United States.
 These operating expenses are denominated in foreign currencies and are subject to fluctuations due to changes in foreign currency exchange rates.
-If we are not able to successfully hedge against the risks associated with currency fluctuations, our results of operations could be adversely affected.
+Consequently, our results of operations could be adversely affected by fluctuations in foreign currency exchange rates.